-If you have been to Japan before, you might have found that sentences are composed of various characters.
-Some of the words seem to be presented in complicated Chinese characters.
-And others seem to be written with much more simple characters.
+If you have been to Japan, you may have noticed that sentences are made up of different characters.
+Some words seem to be written with complicated Chinese characters.
+And others seem to be written with much simpler characters.

-The modern Japanese writing system is consist of kanji, hiragana, and katakana.
-For Japanese beginners, except for using romaji to learn the pronunciation, at the same time, it is also recommended to recognize the kana, including hiragana and katakana.
-With remembering the writing and the pronunciation of kana, I am sure it can be helpful to learn new vocabulary.
+The modern Japanese writing system consists of kanji, hiragana, and katakana.
+For Japanese beginners, in addition to using romaji to learn the pronunciation, it is also recommended to recognize the kana, including hiragana and katakana, at the same time.
+Remembering the writing and pronunciation of kana can certainly help you learn new vocabulary.

-In this article, I will introduce the three writing systems.
-In the last part of this article, I provide you with a table with the graph I made to help you recognize hiragana, katakana with romaji.
+In this article, we will introduce the three writing systems.
+In the last part of this article, I will give you a table with the graphic I made to help you recognize hiragana, katakana, and romaji.

 Contents

-History and relationship between Kanji, Hiragana and Katakana
+History & Relationship between Kanji, Hiragana & Katakana

-In ancient ages, it is said that there is no writing system in Japan.
-Not until around the 6 or 7 century, Chinese characters were introduced to Japan.
+In ancient times, it is said that there was no writing system in Japan.
+It was not until the 6th or 7th century that Chinese characters were introduced to Japan.

-Man’yōgana is the writing system then being developed that “borrowed” the words from Chinese characters.
-Man’yōgana is derived from a poetry collection called Man’yōshū (万葉集, literally “Collection of Ten Thousand Leaves”).
-Every Chinese character represents a phonetic value.
+Man’yōgana is the then-developing writing system that “borrowed” words from Chinese characters.
+Man’yōgana is derived from a collection of poems called Man’yōshū (万葉集, literally “Collection of Ten Thousand Leaves”).
+Each Chinese character represents a phonetic value.

-Take the Japanese word “山”(やま, ya-ma) which means “mountain” for example.
+For example, the Japanese word “山”(やま, ya-ma) which means “mountain”.
 According to Man’yōgana, this word was written as “也麻”.
-Though the words were pronounced in Japanese, the writing was all presented in Chinese characters.
-As a result, it causes reading and writing troublesome for people.
+Although the words were pronounced in Japanese, the writing was all in Chinese characters.
+As a result, it is difficult for people to read and write.

-In order to make the characters easy to read and write, Katakana was then developed from Man’yōgana.
+In order to make the characters easy to read and write, Katakana was developed from Man’yōgana.
+Please visit the link below to view the Man’yōgana table.

-The table below provides you with Katakana on the left and the corresponding Man’yōgana character that Katakana is originated from on the right.
-With this table, not only you can have a better understanding of how Katakana came from, but also might be a great way to remember some Kanji at the same time!
-(Table derived from Wikipedia page: Man’yōgana)
+The table below shows the Katakana on the left and the corresponding Man’yōgana character from which the Katakana is derived on the right.
+Not only can you use this table to get a better understanding of how katakana came to be, but it can also be a great way to memorize some kanji!

-It is also said that Katakana was mainly used by males at that time.
-Therefore katakana was called 男手”otoko-de” or 男文字”otoko-mo-ji”, literally means men’s writing.
+It is also said that katakana was mainly used by men at that time.
+Therefore, Katakana was called 男手”otoko-de” or 男文字”otoko-mo-ji”, which literally means men’s writing.

-As you might have noticed, Hiragana characters are composed with soft lines, while Katakana is with straight lines.
+As you may have noticed, hiragana is composed of soft lines, while katakana is composed of straight lines.
 Hiragana is also derived from the Chinese words in man’yōgana.
-With the process of writing those words in the grass script style of Chinese calligraphy, here we have the hiragana used nowadays!
-The table below shows the corresponding Chinese words and Hiragana.
+With the process of writing these words in the grass script style of Chinese calligraphy, here we have the hiragana used today!

-As hiragana is comparatively easy to write, as time goes on, it became widely used.
-In modern days, Hiragana is the main kana being used, while Katakana is mainly used to present foreign loanwords.
+Since hiragana is relatively easy to write, it became widely used over time.
+In modern times, hiragana is the main kana used, while katakana is mainly used to represent foreign loanwords.
+Please visit the link below to see the table shows the corresponding Chinese words and hiragana.

-After we have the background knowledge of how the characters come from, let me explain the practical knowledge that you must know for each writing system.
+Now that we have the background knowledge of where the characters come from, let me explain the practical knowledge you need to know for each writing system.

 五十音 ”Gojūon”

-Gojūon, literally “fifty sounds”, is consist of basic kana that can be written in both hiragana and katakana.
-There are 5 vowels (a, i, u, e, o), and 10 consonant (a, k, s, t, n, h, m, y, r, w).
-Currently, there are only 46 of them are being used, including a special kana ん ”n”.
+Gojūon, literally “fifty sounds,” consists of basic kana that can be written in both hiragana and katakana.
+There are 5 vowels (a, i, u, e, o) and 10 consonants (a, k, s, t, n, h, m, y, r, w).
+Currently, only 46 of them are in use, including a special kana ん “n”.

-Though gojūon has all the basic kana, there are other variation characters.
+Although gojūon has all the basic kana, there are other variation signs.

-Nowadays, in a sentence, you can find three writing systems appear at the same time.
+Nowadays you can find three writing systems in one sentence at the same time.
 But why?
-Is that necessary?
-Let’s start with what is normally written in hiragana and katakana.
+Is it necessary?
+Let’s start with what is usually written in hiragana and katakana.

 Hiragana